Updated March 6, 2026.

 TL;DR: Navigating “why,” handling severe mental health challenges, and processing the past are key reasons to choose a therapist over a mentor or coach.

-But with all the memes, TikToks, and armchair psychologists comes a lot of confusion about what a therapist actually does, as well as what clients can expect from therapy.
+But with all the memes, TikToks, and armchair psychologists comes a lot of confusion about the therapeutic relationship and what clients can expect from therapy.

-Therapy is the only one of these specialties that’s truly set up to help clients work through the past — trauma, post-traumatic stress disorder (PTSD), and other issues rooted in past experiences.
+Therapy is the only one of these specialties that’s equipped to help clients work through mental health concerns.

-That doesn’t mean therapy focuses only on unpacking the past: many licensed therapists tend to help clients navigate current challenges and concerns about the future, too.
-But —
+That doesn’t mean therapy focuses only on treating mental health conditions and unpacking past trauma.
+Many licensed therapists tend to help clients navigate current challenges and concerns about the future, too.

-If you feel stuck in the past or unable to move through a difficult memory or trauma, seeking mental health care from a licensed therapist is the right choice.
-(But you should know that therapists do not prescribe medication for mental health conditions.
-You’ll need to see a doctor for that.)
+But if you feel stuck in the past or unable to move through a difficult memory or trauma, seeking mental health care from a licensed therapist is the right choice.

 Most coach training programs are far less involved (training programs range from a few months to a year or so, and as few as 100 hours).
-Plus, coaching strategies do not equip us to properly support clients through processing trauma.
+Plus, coaching strategies do not equip us to provide mental health treatment.

 Unless your mentor is also a trained mental health professional, they won’t be a good choice to help you with this, either.